Alexis Carrel

 Alexis Carrel (/fr/; 28 June 1873 – 5 November 1944) was a French surgeon and biologist who spent most of his scientific career in the United States.
 He was awarded the Nobel Prize in Physiology or Medicine in 1912 for pioneering vascular suturing techniques.
 He invented the first perfusion pump with Charles Lindbergh opening the way to organ transplantation.
+In later time however, it was acknowledged that Carrel and Lindbergh's version of the perfusion pump, which initially had media prominence, was impractical and difficult to use, and would lose influence by the 1940s.
 Carrel was also a pioneer in tissue culture, transplantology and thoracic surgery.
 He is known for his leading role in implementing eugenic policies in Vichy France.

 Biography

 Born in Sainte-Foy-lès-Lyon, Rhône, Carrel was raised in a devout Catholic family and was educated by Jesuits, though he had become an agnostic by the time he became a university student.
 He studied medicine at the University of Lyon.

 Working as an intern at a Lyon hospital, he developed a technique for suturing small blood vessels using extremely fine needles.
 He published his first scientific article about this method in 1902.

 In 1902, Carrel underwent a transformative experience that led him from being a skeptic of the reported visions and miracles at Lourdes to a believer in spiritual cures.
 This conversion came about after he witnessed the inexplicable healing of Marie Bailly, who then identified Carrel as the principal witness of her cure.
 Despite facing opposition from his peers in the medical community, Carrel refused to dismiss a supernatural explanation for the event.
 His beliefs proved to be a hindrance to his career and reputation in academic medicine in France, and as a result he left France for Canada.
 Carrel would write a book about the case The Voyage to Lourdes, which was released four years after his death.

 Shortly after arriving in Canada, he accepted a position at the University of Chicago.
 While there he collaborated with American physician Charles Claude Guthrie in work on vascular suture and the transplantation of blood vessels and organs as well as the head.
 Carrel would be awarded the 1912 Nobel Prize in Physiology or Medicine for these efforts.

 In 1906, he joined the newly formed Rockefeller Institute of Medical Research in New York where he spent the rest of his career.
 There he did significant work on tissue cultures with pathologist Montrose Thomas Burrows.

 In World War I, Carrel served as a major in the French Army medical Corps.
 During this time he developed the popular Carrel-Dakin method for treating wounds.